-The Council has a Qualifying Long-Term Agreement (QLTA) in place for routine repairs and maintenance to all properties it owns and manages.
-This service is currently delivered through Mears Group PLC with service requests handled by the Repairs Servicing Team.
+The Council has a qualifying long-term agreement in place for routine repairs and maintenance to all properties it owns and manages.
+This service is currently delivered though Mears Group PLC with service requests handled by the Repairs Servicing Team.